-Letter J Activities for Preschool
+Letter J Activities and Books for Homeschool Preschool

 I was inspired by No Time for Flash Cards for this activity.
 I saw jelly beans, and I knew I needed to look no further.
 It’s a super simple activity and one that the girls just loved.
 The hardest part was keeping from eating all the jelly beans.
 Ok, and me too 😉